Are some of your regular writing gigs are drying up?

 That’s a real mixed bag!

-When I started writing in these genres, I wasn’t an authority on any of these subjects (perhaps with the exception of beer).
+When I started writing in these genres, I wasn’t an authority on any of these subjects (with the exception of beer).
 In fact, my ‘real’ occupation is in the field of exercise physiology.
 I taught exercise science at several community colleges and universities in the Seattle area.

 The idea is to parlay your passions and interests into viable magazine articles that can be sold and resold regularly.
-And, to think of ways to tie them to travel.
+And think of ways to tie them to travel.

 Here’s an example.
 I love military history, despite no formal education or experience in the military field.
 I especially enjoy visiting military museums around the world.

-The example above is how I combined my interest in all things military with travel.
-I regularly visit military museums everywhere I go - and write about it for magazines.
-My military articles have been published in military-oriented magazines and in several travel magazines and newspapers.
+I regularly visit military museums everywhere I go.
+And, I write about them for magazines.
+My military articles have been published in military-oriented magazines and even in several travel magazines and newspapers.

 You can do it, too.
-What are your interests?
-How can you combine them with travel?
+Where can you travel when you combine your interests with travel?

 Every year I get a press pass to the Seattle International Film Festival.
 My special interest is horror, sci-fi and thriller movies.
-I’ve found a genre magazine that publishes my film reviews of these films.
+I’ve found a genre magazine that publishes my film reviews of these types of movies.

-Once you’ve written your story and had it published in a travel publication, do a thorough search for other magazines unrelated to travel that might go for the same article.
+Once you’ve written your story and had it published in one magazine, do a thorough search for other magazines unrelated to that genre that might go for the same article.

 You will be surprised at how you can recycle your stories into different genres by rewriting them with a new slant.

-My point is, never limit yourself to travel publications.
-When you expand your writing genres, you can look beyond travel genres and sell you articles to many other kinds of niche publications.
+Never limit yourself to travel publications.
+When you expand your writing genres, you can look beyond typical travel genres and sell your articles to many other kinds of niche publications.